RRFayad/typescript-course/README.md

   - We add 2 inputs to make a sum, and if I add 10 to 5, the result is 105 (as the values are strings);

 - Using TS:

   - npm install -g typescript
   - tsc filename (in the terminal)
   - It will compile to a regular JS file

+  * npm install lite-server helps us to update TS in the runtime and add "start": "lite-server" in the package.JSON

 #### 5. TS Advantages